jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 Your wages likely reflect that.
 If you’re ever in doubt, ask yourself this simple question: how quickly could your contribution to a team, company, or organization be replaced if you suddenly disappeared?

-**Generally speaking, the longer it takes to learn, the higher the barrier of entry, and the fewer people are who do it (well), the more valuable it is.**
+**Generally speaking, the longer it takes to learn, the higher the barrier of entry, and the fewer people who do it (well), the more valuable it is.**

 To remember the distinction, keep the following idea in mind: